jamisonx-dev/akai-disk-tools/README.md

 # AKAI Disk Tools

+Created as a way to get around some sketchy software choices available, such as they are.
+One can find these Akai disks/disk images scattered around but they won't operate without something that knows how to to read the proprietary structure Akai used.
+Here it is.
+I hope this helps someone somewhere.

+---

-Read **AKAI S1000 / S3000** sampler disk images (CD-ROM, hard disk, or raw dumps) and export the samples to WAV — with root key, tuning, and loop points preserved.
+This reads **AKAI S1000 / S3000** sampler disk images and exports the samples to WAV — with root key, tuning, and loop points preserved.
 Pure Python, standard library only.
-No compiler, no sketchy freeware.

 The `.iso` extension on these images is usually a lie: there's no ISO 9660 filesystem inside, just a raw image of the sampler's own filesystem, which is